 The goal of this program is to build an intimate community of independent researchers whose work may enrich and be enriched by congress with UCLA campus faculty working on gender, sexuality, and women.
 Support includes the following opportunities:

-– Participation in CSW programs, including working groups, publications, conferences, colloquia and research brown bags, and a pilot program of organized faculty-research affiliated exchanges;
+- Participation in CSW programs, including working groups, publications, conferences, colloquia and research brown bags

-– Eligibility to apply for a Tillie Olsen Grant, which may be used to fund participation in scholarly conferences, travel to research sites, the purchase of specialized research materials, and/or technical services.
+- Eligibility to apply for a Tillie Olsen Grant for Research Affiliates, which may be used to fund participation in scholarly conferences, travel to research sites, the purchase of specialized research materials, and/or technical services.